antmicro/kenning-bare-metal-iree-runtime/README.md

 ### Unit tests

-For unit tests implementation, the [Ceedling](https://github.com/ThrowTheSwitch/Ceedling) framework was used.
+The [Ceedling](https://github.com/ThrowTheSwitch/Ceedling) framework was used for implementing unit tests.
 Ruby and Gem are necessary for this framework, for Debian-based distributions you can use:

 ```bash